Nicolás Zedán: Club career

 Zedán is a product of Palestino.
 He made his professional debut on 12 May 2018, against Huachipato in the Chilean Primera División.
 Zedán was in the starting lineup but was replaced after 53 minutes.
 This game was his first and last game in that season.
 In the following season, he played only 15 minutes in total for the first team of Palestino.
 In 2020, Zedán moved to San Luis de Quillota on loan.
 On 11 February 2022, Zedán joined Chilean Segunda División club Deportes Recoleta.

 In November 2022, Zedán moved to the Palestinian West Bank Premier League to join Shabab Al-Khalil.
+In the second half of 2023, he returned to Chile and joined Iberia.

+In January 2024, Zedán joined Primera B de Chile side Santiago Morning.
+In June 2024, Zedán joined Segunda División Profesional de Chile side Deportes Puerto Montt.
+In the second half of the same year, he played for Deportes Puerto Montt.

+In February 2025, Zedán joined Libyan Premier League club Al-Malaab Al-Libby.

 International career

 In June 2018, Zedán was called up for the Chilean U20 national team.

 In February 2019, he was called up for the Palestine national team squad to play the 2019 AFC Asian Cup.
 In 2022, he was called up for the 2023 AFC Asian Cup qualifiers in June 2022.